-I never have actually ran a race or a TRI but I love to help out and volunteer when I can.
-I have been married to my wife Jenna for 5 years with a two year old son named Logan.
-I am a manager at a traffic control company and am also the head coach for Jenison varsity hockey.
-My sister Katie Belland and mom Barb have always asked me to help with races, the first one I helped with was the first GR Tri.
+I never have actually participated in a TRI, but I love to help out and volunteer when I can.
+I have two children, Logan and Brinley.
+I am a manager at a traffic control company.
+My sister Katie Belland and my mom Barb Dauksts have always asked me to help with races, the first one I helped with was the very first GR TRI.

 RUN COURSE // CHRIS GEORGE

 This is my third year on the MiTi team.
 It’s always an inspiration to see all of the athletes giving it their all to achieve something so great.
 The sport of triathlon has been an extremely positive influence in my life and I feel very fortunate to be able to give back by helping out with the run portion of this fantastic event.

 I had talked about triathlon for a number of years until my wife finally told me to quit talking and start training!
 I did my first sprint tri and loved it.
 I’ve competed in several sprint and olympic tris and have thrown in a few 25ks and half-marathons for good measure.
 Participating in triathlon and endurance sports has been a great experience and I’ve enjoyed meeting the many wonderful people who participate in and put on these events.
 The opportunity to volunteer with a full distance triathlon and see the joy/pain/excitement up close and personal was too much to pass up, so here I am!